 - You’re working on the ‘right side’ for almost the entire garment (aside from any short rows), so there’s usually no purls – which most people find to be faster!

-While it can be intimidating to try a new construction technique, this one has become a fast favourite with knitters around the world.
-If you're ready to give it a try, read on!
+While it can be intimidating to try a new construction technique, this one has become a fast favourite with knitters around the world...with many swearing to never going back to pieced knitting!

-We’ll explain how this style of garment is constructed, and give you some tips and tricks to improve your project.
+So if you're ready to give it a try, read on.
+We explain how this style of garment is constructed, and give you some tips and tricks to improve your project.

 Steps of knitting a top-down garment: